Our ultimate Africa packing guide

 written by The Common Wanderer February 2, 2017

 You’ve seen the pictures.
-Men and women clothed head to toe in khaki, binoculars slung around their neck, looking as if they’re embarking on an 1800’s anthropological expedition.
+Men and women clothed head to toe in khaki, binoculars slung around their necks, looking as if they’re embarking on an 1800s anthropological expedition.
 Except they aren’t.

-They’re embarking on an African safari, and it’s 2017.
+They’re embarking on an African safari, and it’s 21st century.
 The truth is, you don’t have to look like Attenborough to visit Africa (although he IS an idol of ours); you can leave the khaki and utility pockets at home and still survive.

 Now we’ve cleared that up, there are still some essentials you simply can’t do without.
-Due to the nature of Africa and its climatic differences those in the northern hemisphere can only dream about, you’ll need to pack properly.
+Due to the nature of Africa and its climatic differences, you’ll likely need to pack a little differently on this trip.

-Here’s our ultimate packing guide to Africa, so you can chill with lions and zebras and giraffes (oh my!)
-Attenborough style – without appearing like you’ve just stepped straight off the set of Out of Africa.
+But that’s where we (the experts) come in with our ultimate packing guide to Africa.
+Leaving you to chill with lions and zebras and giraffes – oh my! – without appearing like you’ve just stepped straight off the set of Out of Africa.

 The really important stuff

-This is the stuff you should pack before your undies.
+Also known as: the stuff you should pack before your undies

 • Toiletries (+ wet wipes!)